ScottT4T/team-b/README.md

-# team-a
+# team-b
-Team A's App
+Team B's App

 How to startup this project.